-Students may appeal a campus parking citation in writing either online at www.parking.ttu.edu, by email at parking@ttu.edu or by US Mail to 2903 -4th Street, Room 145; Lubbock TX 79410.
-University Parking Services regulations and a description of the three-tiered appeals process as described in the Traffic and Parking Rules and Regulations available online or in person from the Texas Tech Police Department or at University Parking Services...
+Students may appeal a campus parking citation in writing either online at www.parking.ttu.edu, by email at parking@ttu.edu, or by US Mail to 2903 4th Street, Room 145; Lubbock TX 79410.
+University Parking Services regulations and a description of the three-tiered appeals process as described in the Traffic and Parking Rules and Regulations available online or in person at the University Parking Services.